Zixuan01/Tip/README.md

-# Pre-work - Tip
+# Pre-work - Tip Calculator

-Tip is a tip calculator application for iOS.
+Tip Calculator is a tip calculator application for iOS.

 Submitted by: Zixuan Mao